-In a series of three articles, Capacent gives its point of view on common working capital related challenges connected to an organization’s position in the value chain.
-This the second article provides advice and examples on how to tackle challenges in the manufacturing part of the value chain.
+In a series of three articles, Capacent share insights on common working capital related challenges connected to an organization’s position in the value chain.
+This is the second article, which provides advice and examples on how to tackle challenges in the manufacturing part of the value chain.

 Contact us and we will reach back to you!

 A comparison of working capital performance indicators throughout the value chain (figure 1) indicate low performance for AR, AP and inventory for the manufacturing companies.